* This is the Professional Version. *

 A prosthetist custom designs the interface (socket and frame), then constructs it by hand.
 The fit of the interface, particularly the socket, is crucial to success—much more so than the type of prosthesis, including the components.
 If the interface fits well and is comfortable, patients can function well even if the components are less than ideal.
 If the interface fits poorly or is uncomfortable, success is unlikely regardless of the patient’s motivation or the components’ sophistication.

-Traditionally, prostheses were fitted by taking a plaster mold of the stump.
+Traditionally, prostheses were fitted by taking a plaster mold of the residual limb.
 Now, laser scanning, using computer-assisted design and manufacturing tools, can be used.
 This method is more comfortable and convenient.
 However, whether one method produces a better prosthesis than the other is unclear.
 The method used may depend on the preference and training of the prosthetist.

 Once the socket is fitted, the prosthetist attaches the appropriate components to the interface, to each other, or to both and aligns them so that the patient can use them safely and efficiently.